mircealungu/mircea/thoughtstream.md

 **

-Also, my sense of smell is now supercharged by the evening of day #2.
-I know that in Parkinson's the sense of smell decreases as the disease progresses.
-Would fasting be a way to fight back against that symptom.
-Against the disease as a whole?
+My sense of smell is now supercharged by the evening of day #2.

 **Jun 20**